New York Dolls – New York Dolls – 180g 45RPM Mofi Vinyl 2 LP

 £73.00

-Experience the Band’s 1970 Effort in Definitive Sound on Vinyl: Mobile Fidelity’s Numbered-Edition 180g 45RPM 2LP Set Explodes with Energy, Immediacy, and Force
+Hear the Trio’s 1974 Record in Definitive Sound: Mobile Fidelity’s Numbered-Edition 180g 45RPM 2LP Set Plays with Superb Presence, Detail, and Definition

 1/4” / 15 IPS Dolby A analog master to DSD 256 to analog console to lathe